lsilberstein/digitalgarden/content/vl/Einführung Betriebssysteme und Rechnernetze.md

 ## [[Audit]]

+> [!Definition]
-Monitoring [[Resources]] and inspecting them if necessary, in order to make sure that they have been performing as expected.
+> *Auditing* it the process of monitoring [[Resources]] and inspecting them if necessary, in order to make sure that they have been performing as expected.

 ## Managing Hardware [[Resources]]